+Study design: single-centre, investigator-blinded RCT

+Recruitment dates: June 2011 and January 2014

+McClanahan 2019 (Continued)

-Study characteristics 5 Methods Study design: single-centred, investigator-blinded RCT Recruitment dates: June 2011 and January 2014 Treatment arms: 2 AD follow-up: study visits occurred at 2, 6, and 12 months.
-Two phone calls were performed at 18 to 24 months to discuss development of AD, provide education on emollient use, and supply additional product Participants Randomisation: N = 100 (intervention n = 54, control n = 46) Inclusion criteria: 1.
-Parent/guardian over 18 years of age 2.
-Newborn within 21 days considered at high risk for AD development (first-degree relative with history of AD, asthma, or allergic rhinitis) 3.
-Parents/guardians of participants willing to comply with study procedures Exclusion criteria: 1.
-Premature newborn (born before 37 weeks' gestational age) 2.
-Diagnosed with major congenital anomaly 3.
-Significant dermatitis at birth (excluding seborrhoeic dermatitis) 4.
-Immunodeficiency disorder Serious medical problem making emollient use inadvisable by increasing the risk of adverse events or inhibiting outcomes assessment Interventions Intervention group: instructed to apply moisturiser daily to all body surfaces excluding the scalp and diaper area and to use the cleanser only as needed during bathing Comparator: control group was given no specific instructions regarding use of emollients except to use emollients of their choice on an as needed basis Moisturiser/ Emollient: Cetaphil Restoraderm (Galderma, Baie d'Urfé, Montreal, Canada); key ingredients include shea butter as a lipid source, pseudoceramide-5, and 2 FLG breakdown products.
+AD follow-up: study visits occurred at 2, 6, and 12 months.
+2 phone calls were performed at 18 to 24 months to discuss development of AD, provide education on emollient use, and supply additional product.

+Randomisation: N = 100 (intervention n = 54, control n = 46)

+- 1. Parent/guardian over 18 years of age - Newborn within 21 days considered at high risk for AD development (first-degree relative with history of AD, asthma, or allergic rhinitis) - 3.
+Parents/guardians of participants willing to comply with study procedures

+- 1. Premature newborn (born before 37 weeks' gestational age) - 2.
+Diagnosed with major congenital anomaly - 3.
+Significant dermatitis at birth (excluding seborrhoeic dermatitis) - 4.
+Immunodeficiency disorder - 5.
+Serious medical problem making emollient use inadvisable by increasing the risk of adverse events or inhibiting outcomes assessment

+Intervention group: instructed to apply moisturiser daily to all body surfaces excluding the scalp and diaper area and to use the cleanser only as needed during bathing

+Comparator: control group was given no specific instructions regarding use of emollients except to use emollients of their choice on an as-needed basis

+Moisturiser/emollient: Cetaphil Restoraderm (Galderma, Baie d'Urfé, Montreal, Canada); key ingredients include shea butter as a lipid source, pseudoceramide-5, and 2 FLG breakdown products.
 A cleanser was also provided.
 No bathing frequency instructions were provided.
-Both products were to be used within 21 days of birth Outcomes Primary outcomes: cumulative incidence of AD at 12 months diagnosed by a blinded investigator ('investigator-confirmed AD').
-UK Working Party Criteria adapted to identify incident cases of AD were used rather than a 12-month period of prevalence
+Both products were to be used within 21 days of birth.

+Primary outcomes: cumulative incidence of AD at 12 months diagnosed by a blinded investigator ("investigator-confirmed AD").
+UK Working Party Criteria adapted to identify incident cases of AD were used rather than a 12-month period of prevalence.
-McClan han 2019 (Continued) -------- ---------- -------------

-Secondary outcomes: a post-hoc secondary analysis of the primary outcome was also performed: cumulative incidence of AD defined as AD diagnosed by an investigator and/or an outside paediatrician or chart review within 12 or 24 months (any AD)
+Secondary outcomes: a post hoc secondary analysis of the primary outcome was also performed: cumulative incidence of AD defined as AD diagnosed by an investigator and/or an outside paediatrician or chart review within 12 or 24 months (any AD)

 Adverse events: intervention group vs control group: bacterial skin infections (7.4% vs 6.5%); hypersensitivity reactions including irritant contact dermatitis and urticaria (14.8% vs 8.7%).
-No serious adverse events were reported in either group
+No serious adverse events were reported in either group.

-Identification Country: Oregon, USA
+Country: Oregon, USA